-The pre-school at the ISCD serves disabled children aged 3-6, many from disadvantaged families.
-Most of the children suffer from devastating injuries, including many victims of Cerebral Palsy with typical developmental learning difficulties.
+The preschool at The Center serves children with disabilities aged 3-6, many from disadvantaged families.
+Most of the children suffer from devastating injuries, including many victims of cerebral palsy with typical developmental learning difficulties.

-The holistic, rehabilitative approach of the ISCD kindergarten comprises the main services and treatments needed: physical, occupational, and speech therapy; hydrotherapy; and emotional support both for the children and their families.
+The holistic, rehabilitative approach of The Center’s kindergarten comprises the main services and treatments needed: physical, occupational, and speech therapy; hydrotherapy; and emotional support both for the children and their families.
 This is the only preschool in Israel located in a sport center.

 Children and Youth Program